-So Yeon Ryu Is Ready to Defend at the Marathon LPGA Classic
+So Yeon Ryu will defend this week at the Marathon Classic.

 TOLEDO, Ohio — So Yeon Ryu met with the press at the Marathon Classic (formerly the Jamie Farr Toledo Classic) and discussed the state of her game heading into the tournament this week.